bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2006_automating_iac_github_actions.md

 ![CFNGoat fork in GitHub](./images/github_action_3.png "CFNGoat fork in GitHub")

-Name the secret `BRIDGECREW_API_KEY` as instructed in the Bridgecrew integration details above.
+Name the secret `BC_API_KEY` as instructed in the Bridgecrew integration details above.

 Copy and paste your API Token from the Bridgecrew integration details page into the `value` field.